A rare disease like hereditary angioedema (HAE) can mean reading through a lot of complicated language and medical terminology.

 Bradykinin is a protein found in the blood.
-When there is too much bradykinin in the blood, it can cause blood vessels to leak into surrounding tissue, causing the swelling, inflammation and pain experienced during an HAE attack.
+When there is too much bradykinin in the blood, it can result in the swelling experienced during an HAE attack.

-C1-esterase is a protein found in the blood.
-When it's at normal levels and working properly, it helps to regulate inflammation in the body.
-If there's not enough working C1-esterase inhibitor, your body isn't able to perform this function — and that can put you at risk of an HAE attack.
+C1 esterase inhibitor is a protein found in the blood.
+When it's at normal levels and working properly, it helps regulate swelling in the body.
+If there's not enough working C1 esterase inhibitor, your body isn't able to perform this function — and that can put you at risk of an HAE attack.

-A protein found in blood that plays an important role in the immune system.
-It helps kill disease-causing bacteria and viruses.
+A protein found in the blood.
 Measuring C4 levels can help your doctor diagnose and monitor treatment of certain diseases, such as HAE.

 Epinephrine is a hormone used to treat severe allergic reactions.
 It is available as a drug to treat many conditions but does not help reduce the swelling in an HAE attack.

 Estrogens are female sex hormones.
 They’re important for sexual and reproductive development.
 Estrogens can also be included in oral contraceptives, hormone replacement therapy and other medications.
 Studies have shown that fluctuations in estrogen may influence HAE attacks.